 The view that Asherah was God’s consort comes from two archaeological discoveries in the land of Israel.
 These discoveries provided inscriptions in which Yahweh and Asherah were mentioned together.

-The picture below, found at Kuntillet Ajrud, shows one of the drawings with an inscription mentioning Yahweh and Asherah.
+The picture above, found at Kuntillet Ajrud, shows one of the drawings with an inscription mentioning Yahweh and Asherah.

 In her article, “Archaeologists Discover: God’s Wife,” Julia Fridman describes the inscriptions which mention the names of Yahweh and Asherah:

 The first is an inscription that was found in an 8th century tomb at the site of Khirbet el Qom, in the heart of Judah, in a tomb.
 The inscription is a prayer, and contains the names of YHWH and that of Ashera, the latter is invoked three times.
 On one side of the inscription a crude tree appears to have been incised as well.

 Another famous inscription was found at the site of Kuntillet Ajrud, on the border of Judah.
 It also dates to approximately the same time period as the Khirbet el Qom findings.

 The site is scattered with dedicatory inscriptions to “YHWH and his ASHERA”.
 One stands out in particular: “To YHWH of SHOMRON and his ASHERA” (Meshel 2012: 86-101).

 Shomron or Samaria was the capitol of Israel, very far from this peripheral border of Judah.
 Along with the inscription, the drawings found with the inscriptions match the iconography found on the shrines, for instance the Tree of Life, with volutes and lotus blossoms for branches, feeding caprids, and a lion standing underneath this tree of life.